 Are you a full-time writer?

 Yes.
 In fact, sometimes I work too many hours – at least according to my family.

 Have you always wanted to be a writer?

 No. Although I always loved writing, I didn’t really think about it as a full time career until I had a sort of mid-life crisis just before I turned 40 and realized that if I wanted to do it – it needed to be now.

 What does the family feel about your writing?

 They are all amazingly supportive.
 My husband, brother, mom and dad (until he passed away) always read my books.
-And my daughter particularly loves A Match Made on Madison.
+And my adult child particularly loves A Match Made on Madison.
 They all turn books around in their respective bookstores, and my husband has been known to accost readers in stores to tell them about my latest.
 I am truly blessed.

 Why did you pick romance?

 I’ve always been a romantic at heart.
 I love a happy ending.
 Cried when I didn’t get to see Cinderella’s wedding.
 Wanted more from Meg and Calvin in A Wrinkle in Time, and always loved a good romantic hero – like the one in Nine Coaches Waiting.
 And as a suspense writer, I love the idea of integrating the suspense plotline with the romance.

 Ideas come from everywhere and then morph into their own story.
 As an example when I lived in Europe my daughter was a baby and I had this insane fear of falling off of a train.
 From that came the character of Chloe in Just Breathe and her infamous fall off the train onto a dead man.